 What is Chapter 21 of the Texas Labor Code?

-Simply put, Chapter 21 is the Texas version of major federal anti-discrimination laws, notably Title VII of the Civil Rights Act of 1964 and the Americans with Disabilities Act of 1990.
+Simply put, Chapter 21 is the Texas version of major federal anti-discrimination laws, notably Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, and the Americans with Disabilities Act of 1990.
 Section 21.051 states:

 An employer commits an unlawful employment practice if because of race, color, disability, religion, sex, national origin, or age the employer: